SophiaG18/Pearlescence-Artist-Software/README.md

 Anna Fang: Researched how to apply removal of PGraphic Layer (still not working) and changed around formatting for menu bar.

 ##### 5/31:
-Sophia Gao:
+Sophia Gao: Coded for the use of transparency in Brush methods.
+Miscellaneous changes to the text displayed.

 Anna Fang: Finished KeyPressed and logic for clearing the layer: had to experiment on a separate Processing sketch and moved working code over to main file.
 Shifted some interface elements and started updating UML.

+##### 6/1:
+Sophia Gao: Created the classes Pix and PixList, which is similar to the orbChain lab's classes, to replace the use of the instance variables Prev and Next.
+Modified Pearlescence and Kernel code to accommodate for the change.

+Anna Fang: